harryji168/Auto-Onborading-System/README.md

-My name is Harry, when I first started at CodeCore, I saw the “I have a dream” poster at CodeCore that inspired me, so I started thinking about working on my project about that idea from early on in the Bootcamp.
+My name is Harry, when I first started at CodeCore, I saw the “I have a dream” poster at CodeCore that inspired me, so I started thinking about working on my project from early on in the Bootcamp.

 My project call Auto Onboarding System that is an in-depth training system designed to help people become web developers easier, there have three parts.